 There is no precise definition of a parlor guitar.
-The term generally refers to any guitar that is narrow (in width) than the normal size.
+The term generally refers to any acoustic guitar that is more narrow (in width) than the normal size (not to be confused with 1/2 size or 3/4 size guitars.
 Over the years, parlor guitars have become synonymous with guitars that have a narrow waist meets elongated lower body shape.
 Other distinct features include 12-frets to the body and smaller scale length.

 Parlor guitars (or parlour) were the norm in the late 19th century and early 20th century.
-The subsequent period saw the emergence of the dreadnaught acoustics, which nudged the parlor-style guitars into a quiescent phase.
+The subsequent period saw the emergence of the dreadnaught acoustic guitar, which nudged the parlor-style guitars into a quiescent phase.

-In the early 2000s, guitarists world over rediscovered their unique attributes – a distinct body shape, the mid-range parlor-punch, and a penchant for folk/blues fingerpicking.
+In the early 2000s, guitarists world over rediscovered the unique attributes of this somewhat niche acoustic guitar– a distinct body shape, the mid-range parlor-punch, and a penchant for folk/blues fingerpicking.
 While the seasoned musicians used them for stylistic reasons, others picked them up as ‘at-hand guitars’ or travel companions.

 The sudden demand and popularity prompted several manufacturers to create new parlor-style designs.
-The current market offers guitars by Fender, Gretsch, Epiphone, Takamine, Yamaha, PRS, and several others.
+The current market offers parlor acoustic guitars by Fender, Gretsch, Epiphone, Takamine, Yamaha, PRS, and several others.

 Parlor guitars are available as short-scale (under 25-inch) and long-scale (over 25-inch).
-Long-scale parlors have the same neck-feel as a full-sized guitar.
+Long-scale parlor guitars have the same neck-feel as a full-sized guitar.
 They are more consistent with other acoustic guitars, which is ideal for musicians who want to dabble in slide, blues, or folk music.